JATINJANGID17/JATINJANGID17/README.md

-- 👋 Hi, I’m @JATINJANGID17
-- 👀 I’m interested in cyber security and automation ...
-- 🌱 I’m currently learning python and web application security ...
-- 📫 How to reach me :jatin.jangid.ug20@nsut.ac.in

 <!---
 JATINJANGID17/JATINJANGID17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 # 💫 About Me:
-I am currently learning Data Structures and Algorithms. <br>Learning concepts of Web application Security.<br>Always Excited to learn new things.
+👋I am currently learning Data Structures and Algorithms. <br>Learning concepts of Web application Security.<br>Always Excited to learn new things.
+👀 I’m interested in cyber security and automation ...
+📫 How to reach me :jatinjangid.work@gmail.com
 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/@jack_jatin_jangid) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/@jatinjangid17)